Urinary Tract Infection In Cats

 Also Read: The 5 Best Cat Water Fountains

-There are no home remedies that can resolve a bacterial urinary tract infection or address a serious urinary blockage.
-Cat urinary tract infection treatment and recovery will be easier (and likely less expensive) if you seek help early.
+However, there are no home remedies that can resolve a bacterial urinary tract infection or address a serious urinary blockage.
+Cat urinary tract infection treatment and recovery will be easier (and likely less expensive) if you seek professional help early.

 Frequently Asked Questions